em-cd/webpack-project-boilerplate/README.md

 open http://localhost:8080
 ```

 Edit app/index.js and app/main.scss, create components, have fun.
-This boilerplate is for experimenting with webpack and react, and most likely unsuitable for production usage.
+This boilerplate is for experimenting with webpack and react, and is probably unsuitable for production usage.

 ### Dependencies